albgei/gamedevs/SAD.md

 ### 1.2 Scope

-This document describes the architecture of the GyroGame Project.
+This document describes the architecture of the Art+Game Project.

 ### 1.3 Definitions, Acronyms, and Abbreviations